![]() |

 |||||

-of VLSI design are reducing circuit area, improving
+important goals of VLSI design are reducing circuit

-of which are achieved under the basic assumption that
+consumption, all of which are achieved under the basic

-still acceptable.
-A new design paradigm, known as approximate
+errors are still acceptable.
+A new design paradigm,

-deliberately sacrifices a small amount of accuracy to
+a small amount of accuracy to achieve improvement in

-approximate computing is shown in Fig. 1.
-Fig. 1(a)
+example of approximate computing is shown in Fig. 1.

 multiplier.
 If we change the output "1001" in the red